To Obtain a Building Permit

 - Letter of Authorization signed by the applicant and authorized agent if the applicant is not the registered owner of the property.

-Important - Riparian Area Regulations (setback from water courses)
+Important - Riparian Area Regulations (setback from watercourse)

 (permit must be issued before construction can start)

-Farm Building Exemption Permit – exempt from fees & inspections
+Farm Building Exemption Permit – $25 fee & exempt from inspections

 - Low human occupancy farm buildings less than 20 m2 (215 ft2)